-Master students are supported through the offices of the LLM and Master of Jurisprudence Programs for their professional development.
-TU Master Program staff are available to meet one-on-one with Master students and American Law students.
-Master students are strongly encouraged to meet with their Program Director at least once during each semester regarding their job searches.
+Master students are supported through the offices of the Master of Jurisprudence Program for their professional development.
+TU Master Program staff are available to meet one-on-one with Master students.
+Master students are strongly encouraged to meet with Christina Reside, Graduate Law Advisor, at least once during each semester regarding their job searches.
 Master students are also encouraged to work closely with a faculty mentor to shape their individual career development strategy.

 To the extent you prepare a thesis you are paired with an advisor who is currently working in industry.
 This pairing is intended to create a strong one-on-one networking relationship.
 The year-end conferences are intended to be strong networking opportunities, and will involve our SERL Board of Visitors among others from industry, academia, and the non-profit world.

 Master students and alumni receive periodic email updates throughout the academic year, inviting them to attend College of Law panels and workshops on career research strategies, resume and cover letter writing, networking, bar exams, interviewing skills and other related topics, many of which are available online.